SalishSeaCast/docs/tidalcurrents/tidal_current_comparison.rst

 ===========================================

 * Comparisons of the model to observations and other models is very important in evalutating the model output.
-* It can not only show us what is right and what is wrong but it also gives information about which physical processes are poorly represented and may even give hints towards how we can improve these.
+* It gives information about which physical processes are poorly represented and may even give hints towards how we can improve these.

 Ocean Networks Canada VENUS nodes